mvysny/mvysny.github.io/_posts/2020-11-11-Vaadin8-push-issues.md

 and can deploy the counter-measures of resyncing state fully from the server-side.

+Moreover, during the 5 minute window, the server has no way of knowing that the connection is broken; any reply sent from the server to the client is lost silently.
+This is the major reason for UI freezings as we will describe below.

+### Heartbeats/KeepAlive

+In order to keep the connection alive and detect faulty connection state, heartbeats are sent.

+The client only sends the heartbeats to the server, the server never sends heartbeats to the client.
+Therefore, the client has no way of learning that the connection is broken.
+Moreover, the only thing the server will do is that it will close the UI after three heartbeats have been missed;
+neither the client nor the server will attempt to repair the connection by reconnecting.

+This will be important later on, when I demonstrate the way how the client can freeze endlessly.

 ### XHR/Websocket VS Long-Polling

 See [Long Polling vs WebSockets](../long-polling-vs-websockets/) for more details